TITLE: Blood Ties(1/2)

 Time had moved on and left Teena Mulder behind.

 Scully tore her eyes away from the note and retraced her footsteps to the bottom of the stairs where she nearly bumped into Skinner coming down.
 He'd also changed into blue jeans along with a dark green Henley.
-Scully did a double take.
-She was accustomed to Skinner in his "power" clothes, and seeing him dressed so casually was a little disconcerting.
+Scully found herself doing a double take.
+She was accustomed to Skinner in his "power" clothes, and seeing him dressed so casually was more than a little disconcerting.

 "Mulder isn't upstairs, is he?" she asked, unable to stop the worry from creeping into her voice.